SimonAmable/next-saas-template/README.md

 ## Contributing

-Contributions are welcome!
+This is a public project but was made for personal use.
+Contributions are still always welcome!
 Please open an issue or submit a pull request if you have any ideas or improvements.

 ## License